OpenMPDK/dss-ecosystem/README.md

 ### Build Setup Enviroment

-The easiest way to setup the build env is to use Anaconda to install gcc, cmake, etc. , if Anacoda is not available, one can mannully build gcc and cmake.
+The easiest way to setup the build env is to use Anaconda to install gcc, cmake, etc. , if Anacoda is not available, one can manully build gcc and cmake.

 #### Anaconda